apaky/gradle-android-parallel-instrumentation-test-plugin/README.md

 }
 ````

 The above configuration will execute two concurrent instrumentation tests.
-Once execution will run the tests in package *com.acme.instrument.test.foo* and the other will run the tests in both *com.acme.instrumentation.test.bar* **and** *com.acme.instrumentation.test.baz*
+Once execution will run the tests in package *com.acme.instrument.test.foo*,and the other will run the tests in *com.acme.instrumentation.test.bar*